wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - It might be useful to have a notion of a read-only table.
 Such a table would be great for unit tests, because we could initialize a shared table once and then share it across a lot of read-only tests.
 This would probably speed up the tests a lot!

 - Need comprehensible error message if the user does not have Cassandra running (need an error message that is better than a stack trace)

 - Desperately need more unit tests for the Cassandra / Hadoop code that I wrote, also for the record reader and input format in Kiji MR.

 - Add integration tests
   - Especially need tests with multiple Cassandra nodes to make sure that the new Cassandra / Hadoop code in KijiMR and in the Cassandra2/Hadoop2 interface works properly.

 - The `CassandraKijiClientTest` needs to allow a user to use a JVM system property to force unit tests to run on a real Cassandra server (and not on the session created within the unit tests).

 - The code in `CassandraKijiRowScanner` that creates `KijiRowData` instances from a list of iterators over `Row`s needs *a lot* of testing.
 This code has to create the results of multiple RPC calls to provide a coherent view of a given Kiji row.
 There is some trickiness that can occur if some Kiji rows do not have any data present whatsoever for a given column.
 I had an e-mail thread with Joe about this and there is a `token` function that we use to order the entity IDs.
   I added some unit tests, but more (especially integration tests) would be useful.

-- Need unit tests for the command-line tools
+- Need unit tests for the command-line tools.

 ### General code organization